spatie/laravel-googletagmanager/README.md

 $ composer require spatie/laravel-googletagmanager
 ```

-Register the service provider and facade:
+Start by registering the package's the service provider and facade:

 ```php
 // config/app.php (L5) or app/config/app.php (L4)